Tuesday, 22 October 2024

-What is the role of interest rates in stock market performance?
+What is the role of interest rates in stock market ?

 Interest rates are one of the most critical economic indicators that influence the performance of the stock market.
 They affect a wide range of financial decisions made by consumers, businesses, and investors.
 Understanding the role of interest rates in stock market dynamics is essential for making informed investment choices.
 This comprehensive exploration examines how interest rates influence stock market performance through several key mechanisms.